acceleratedscience/openad-docs/installation.md

     This ports your virtual environment to Jupyter.

         python -m ipykernel install --user --name=ad-venv

     > **Note:** To list your installed iPython kernels, you can run `jupyter kernelspec list`, and to remove the kernel you can run `jupyter kernelspec uninstall ad-venv`

 1.  **Install the magic commands**<br>
     This enables OpenAD commands to be run within a Jupyter Notebook.

         init_magic

     <details>
     <summary><b>Alternative:</b> Manually add magic commands</summary>
     <div markdown="block">

-    If you don't want to activate magic commands in all Notebooks, you can instead activate them for individual Notebooks.<br>
+    If you don't want to activate magic commands in all Notebooks, you can instead activate them for individual Notebooks.
     - Run `init_examples`
     - Copy the file `~/openad_notebooks/openad.ipynb` to the same directory as the Notebook you wish to activate.
     - In your Notebook, run this inside a code cell: `!run openad.ipynb`

     </div>
     </details>

 2.  **Install example Notebooks**<br>
     This installs our example Notebooks at `~/openad_notebooks`.

         init_examples

 ## Launching OpenAD in Jupyter